Lewis Toshney: Kilmarnock (loan)

 Toshney was loaned to Kilmarnock in January 2012.
 He made his debut on 7 February, in a 1–1 draw against Dunfermline in which he played the full 90 minutes.
 Four days later, Toshney made his second appearance, in a 1–1 draw with Hearts.
 His header from a corner was blocked on the line before Paul Heffernan put it in the back of the net.
 The next week Toshney started in his third match in a row, this time against Celtic's Old Firm rivals Rangers at Ibrox Stadium.
 Dean Shiels scored the only goal of the match as Kilmarnock won 1–0.
 Kilmarnock's next match was against Dundee United, and Toshney started again.
 However, after Liam Kelly received a red card, the match turned out badly for Kilmarnock who went on to concede four goals.
 Toshney missed Kilmarnock's next two matches due to a groin strain.
 After his return, manager Kenny Shiels was unsure whether to put him back on the team because he would be ineligible for the subsequent match, which was the 2012 Scottish League Cup Final, against parent club Celtic.
-Shiels did decide to start Toshney in the match, which was a 1–1 draw against Inverness CT Kimarnock went on to win the League Cup by beating Celtic 1–0.
+Shiels did decide to start Toshney in the match, which was a 1–1 draw against Inverness Caledonian Thistle Kimarnock went on to win the League Cup by beating Celtic 1–0.